oktaytuncay/Kubernetes/kubernetes.md

 There's another admission controller that is not enabled by default, and that is called the `NamespaceAutoProvision` admission controller.
 This admission controller automatically creates the namespace if it does not exist.

-To enable a non-default admissions controller or disable default admissions controller, we need to add the following lines to the kube-apiserver.yaml file command section.
+To enable a non-default admissions controller or disable the default admissions controller, we need to add the following lines to the kube-apiserver.yaml file command section.

 ```bash
 --enable-admissions-plugins=NamespaceAutoProvision